catid/fp61/README.md

     Call BeginWrite() to start writing.
     Call Write() to write the next word.

     Call Flush() to write the last few bytes.
+    Flush() returns the number of overall written bytes.

 Reading Fp Words (e.g. from a file or packet):